Common ethanol fuel mixtures: E85

 E85, a mixture of 85% ethanol and ~15% gasoline, is generally the highest ethanol fuel mixture found in the United States and several European countries, particularly in Sweden, as this blend is the standard fuel for flexible-fuel vehicles.
 This mixture has an octane rating of 108, however, the Ethanol molecule also carries with it an oxygen atom, where-as gasoline does not, effectively requiring the internal combustion engine to ingest less air per unit-volume by its own accord, which reduces pumping losses, and further increases the exo-thermic chemical reaction.
-Ethanol fuel is considered – although not widely known as – a form of "chemical supercharging", similar to that of Nitrous Oxide (N_{2}O) & Nitromethane (CH_{3}NO_{2}).
+Ethanol fuel is considered – although not widely known as – a form of "chemical supercharging", similar to that of nitrous oxide (N_{2}O) and nitromethane (CH_{3}NO_{2}).